Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Start by checking the area around the cylinder head gasket for any signs of oil or coolant leaks.
 A leaking head gasket can cause overheating and loss of engine performance.
 Look for any visible signs of coolant or oil seepage and address them promptly to prevent further damage.

 • Check the spark plugs and ignition coils for signs of oil or coolant contamination.
 Leaking fluids can cause misfires and engine performance issues.
-Replace any damaged components and repair the leaks to ensure optimal cylinder function.
+Replace any damaged and repair the leaks to ensure optimal cylinder function.

 • Inspect the cylinder walls for any signs of corrosion or damage.
 Rust or pitting can affect the cylinder’s performance and lead to decreased power output.
 If you notice any abnormalities, consult a professional mechanic for further inspection and repairs.